 The City of Red Deer’s ATE program was already meeting or exceeding many of the guidelines put forth by the Government of Alberta.
 Only a few of the recommendations required minor changes to the ATE program.
 Municipal Policing Services implemented the following changes in December 2022.

-3. Posting annual reports: The City posts the annual ATE program report here: 2022 Annual Traffic Report (pdf).
+- Posting annual reports: The City posts the annual ATE program report here: 2023 Red Deer Automated Traffic Enforcement Report (pdf).